 St. Louis Park has 56 sworn police officers with college or advanced training in all aspects of law enforcement — human relations, first aid, crime prevention, etc. All officers have emergency medical training.
 If they are first on the scene, they will provide emergency medical treatment to stabilize a patient until a life-support unit arrives.

-In addition, the department has 17 additional staff members including dispatchers, support staff and community service officers.
+The department also has 6 community service officers and 18 additional staff members including dispatchers, support staff, administrators and a community liaison.

 This division carries out policies and procedures as directed by the city manager and City Council.
 It also performs all administrative duties, including budgeting, contract administration, training, recruiting, internal investigations and computer applications.